ChrisDeFreitas/json-table-lite/README.md

 ## What didn't work
 * Storing plain JSON files
-   * To slow.
+   * To slow
-   * Not easy to use.
+   * Not easy to use
-   * Inefficient.
+   * Inefficient
-   * To much data in memory.
+   * To much data in memory
 * SQL
-   * Not compatible with json data without extention.
+   * Not compatible with json data without extention
-   * Overkill.
+   * Overkill
-   * To centralized.
+   * To centralized
 * Mongodb
-   * Tested several versions / years, but keeps eating to much cpu when idle.
+   * Tested several versions / years, but keeps eating to much cpu when idle
-   * Overkill.
+   * Overkill
-   * To centralized.
+   * To centralized
 * nedb, nedb-core, etc
-   * Unreliable.
+   * Unreliable
-   * Not maintained.
+   * Not maintained
-   * To much data in memory.
+   * To much data in memory
+* Realm
+   * not bad, wrong license

 ## Solution
 A simple, one dimentional parser wrapper around sqlite3, for storing and retreiving JSON data.